malston/platform-automation-vsphere/docs/tanzu_for_kubernetes.md

 Once Concourse is deployed, you can use this [example](https://cnr.eng.vmware.com/ci-cd/guides/building-and-deploying-with-concourse-ci/) to deploy the [spring-boot-sample](https://github.com/alexbrand/spring-boot-concourse-sample) app to it.

-I created a [fork](https://github.com/malston/spring-boot-concourse-sample) of it so I could add a [service account](https://github.com/malston/spring-boot-concourse-sample/blob/master/ci/concourse-service-account.yaml) and deploy the app to a specific [namespace](https://github.com/malston/spring-boot-concourse-sample/commit/bd920731f21321e12044a400e52ac675a3a35be0).
+I created a [fork](https://github.com/malston/spring-boot-concourse-sample) of it so I could add a [service account](https://github.com/malston/spring-boot-concourse-sample/blob/master/ci/concourse-service-account.yaml) for Concourse to deploy the app to a specific [namespace](https://github.com/malston/spring-boot-concourse-sample/commit/bd920731f21321e12044a400e52ac675a3a35be0).

 ![alt text](./deploy-kubernetes.png "Deploy Kubernetes")